-'''

-"japan",, "<nfssvr_ip>:/gpfs/state",,

-'''
+&quot;japan", "nfssvr:/gpfs/state",,,

-Any nodes in the japan node group will have their state stored in the /gpfs/state directory on the machine with <nfssvr\ip> as its IP address.
-The image attribute should be left blank - currently it is not used.
+Any nodes in the japan node group will have their state stored in the /gpfs/state directory on the machine known as cnfs.
+The image attribute should be left blank -currently it is not used.